Is $500 enough to get started when investing in shares?

 Just like with savings, the major benefits of compound interest come from regular deposits and time.
 So, if anything, a dollar cost averaging strategy where you contribute a regular portion of your income can be helpful.

-What’s more, the $500 minimum for ASX shares is generally for your first time buying the share, with all subsequent minimum investments needing to only be the price of the share plus brokerage fees.
+What's more, the $500 minimum for ASX shares is generally for your first time buying the share, with all subsequent minimum investments needing only to be the price of the share, plus brokerage fees.

 How can a small amount add up over time?